Starting the important conversations

 Are non-disclosure agreements (NDAs) required.
 If so, does the board understand the extent to which they are used?

-• The Champions of Change Coalition has developed new principles on confidentiality and transparency – you can read them here.
+• The Champions of Change Coalition has developed new principles on confidentiality and transparency.
 Giving people who have experienced sexual harassment a voice, choice and taking a case-by-case approach is paramount.

 Potential follow up question:

-Have directors and staff at all levels received training about sexual harassment?
+Have directors and staff at all levels received training about sexual harassment and related inappropriate conduct?

 • Our annual/biannual staff surveys address all aspects of culture, including respect and safety, and any trends in reporting are elevated for discussion by the leadership team and the board.